Skip to content

 Incentivizing 401k participation

 Today, employers can only currently offer matching contributions (also known as 401k match) as a perk for joining a retirement savings plan.
 Employers may provide modest financial incentives, such as gift cards, which may help increase participation, starting with plan years beginning after 2022.
-Any financial incentives, though, ought to be negligible and cannot be paid with plan assets.
+Financial incentives should be negligible and one cannot use plan assets for payment.

 Emergency savings accounts within retirement plans

 In order to allow non-highly compensated employees to make Roth (after-tax) contributions to a savings account within the retirement plan, retirement plans may start to offer linked “emergency savings accounts” as of 2024.
-Distributions from emergency savings accounts must be permitted at least once each month.
-Withdrawal transactions are not subject to penalties and are not required to provide proof of a legitimate emergency.
+Plan rules must permit distributions from emergency savings accounts at least once each month.
+Withdrawal transactions do not incur penalties and do not require proof of a legitimate emergency.
 The same matching contributions that apply to elective deferrals must also be available for employee contributions to emergency savings accounts.
-Matching contributions are not made to the emergency savings account; rather, they are made to the retirement plan.
-Any emergency savings account may be distributed to the participant or converted to another Roth account under the plan upon termination of employment.
+Employers make matching contributions to the retirement plan, not to the emergency savings account.
+Upon termination of employment, the participant can distribute any emergency savings account or convert it to another Roth account under the plan.

 This clause addresses a common criticism of retirement savings participation.
 For instance, if a worker worries that unplanned emergencies might require them to use any retirement contributions.
 On these clauses, the Treasury Department and/or the Department of Labor may issue guidance.